vitutorial/VITutorial/README.md

 # News

-* We are now working on mxnet code for variational autoencoders.
-Soon this will be turned into a jupyter notebook.
-* The tutorial has already been presented in Berlin, where it was given in 2 sessions.
-The focus was on Deep Generative Models ([Module 6](https://github.com/philschulz/VITutorial/blob/master/modules/M6_DeepGenerativeModels/M6_DeepGenerativeModels.pdf)).
-The next stop will be Dublin.
+* The [tutorial code](code/vae_notebook.ipynb) is now available!
+The user still needs to complete the TODOs in order for the code to run.
+Make sure to follow the instructions and read the comments carefully.
+Also check out the links to the MXNet documention.

 # Tour
 **Upcoming**

 Below are confirmed venues and dates (if available) for future presentations of the tutorial.
+Please contact us if you interested in hosting the tutorial.

+**Past**
+* Monash University
+  1. Basics of Variational Inference: Thu, 16-11-217, 10am-11:30am
+  2. Deep Generative Models: Thu, 16-11-2017, 2:30pm-4pm
 * Melbourne University
   1. Basics of Variational Inference: Tue, 31-10-2017, Doug McDonell Building, room 8.03, 2:00pm-3:15pm
   2. Deep Generative Models: Thu, 02-11-2017, Doug McDonell Building, room 8.03, 2:15pm-3:30pm
   3. Coding Tutorial: Tue, 07-11-2017, Doug McDonell Building, room 8.03, 2:00pm-3:15pm
-* Monash University
-  1. Basics of Variational Inference: Thu, 16-11-217, 10am-11:30am
-  2. Deep Generative Models: Thu, 16-11-2017, 2:30pm-4pm
-* Dublin City University

-**Past**
 * Berlin, July 26-27 2017

 # Latex Dependencies